Trading Taxes in the US

 Number Of Trades

-One of the first things the tax court looked at when considering the criteria outlined above was how many trades the taxpayer executed a year.
+One of the first things the tax court looked at when considering the criteria outlined above was how many trades the taxpayer executed per year.
 They also looked at the total amount of money involved in those trades, as well as the number of days in the year that trades were executed.

 Endicott made 204 trades in 2006 and 303 in 2007.
 Then in 2008, he made 1,543 trades.
 The court decided that the number of trades was not substantial in 2006 and 2007, but that it was in 2008.